Derbyshire PEEL 2016

 Derby is a manufacturing base for worldwide brands and a centre for technology and innovation that attracts higher education establishments increasing the local population with 35,000 students.

-Policing is changing, becoming more complex, with threats from fraud, cyber-crime and the exploitation of children.
-Protecting the vulnerable is a key aim and includes those suffering domestic abuse with reports continuing to increase (19,884 domestic incidents in 2014/15).
+Policing is becoming more complex, with threats from fraud, paedophilia, cyber-crime, organised crime and terrorism.
+Protecting the vulnerable is a key aim and includes those suffering child sexual abuse and domestic abuse (17,413 domestic incidents in 2015/16).

-Given the heightened sense of concern regarding terrorism the force also considers this a priority area.
-To deliver the police and crime commissioner’s priorities and provide a high quality policing service the force works closely with partner agencies and collaborates with other regional forces.
+To deliver the police and crime commissioner’s priorities and provide a high quality policing service, the force works closely with partner agencies and collaborates with other regional forces.
+2016 saw a newly built joint headquarters with the fire service that provides a more efficient and joined up service for our communities.
 We are committed to local policing through neighbourhood policing teams and strong community safety partnerships.

-In the last six years, the force has lost 326 police officer and 336 staff posts and employs 1,827 police officers and 1,294 staff.
-The force spends £164 per head of population, which is £16 below the national average.
-We remain an efficient force whilst achieving good levels of victim satisfaction with 83% of those surveyed satisfied with the service received.
-Getting it right for the victim remains a high priority and victim feedback is used to drive improved service to the public.
+In the last seven years, the force has lost 371 police officer and 270 staff posts and employs 1,766 police officer posts and 1,340 staff.
+The force spends £160 per head of population, which is £40 below the national average.
+We continue to remain an efficient force with public confidence is at its highest level in years, with nearly 77% stating they have confidence in Derbyshire Constabulary.
+Our commitment is simple: To provide a high-quality service to everyone in Derbyshire.

 Disclaimer: the above statement has been prepared by Derbyshire Constabulary.
 The views and information in it are not necessarily those of HMIC.